 We brought my seven-week-old daughter Olivia with us for the weekend and she had a fantastic weekend of “firsts”.
 Olivia had her first time in a hotel, first high tea, first swim in the pool, first ferry ride and first city trip.
 She was such a chill little traveller that I’m sure she will have the travel and adventure bug just like my other children do.
 Olivia probably also didn’t mind having all the attention to herself for a couple days, either.

-A grand tradition for over a century, the Empress has served England’s most beloved ritual of afternoon tea to famed royalty, celebrities and dignitaries alike.
+A grand tradition for over a century, the Victoria Empress has served England’s most beloved ritual of afternoon tea to famed royalty, celebrities and dignitaries alike.
 High Tea was really fit for a queen.
-We couldn’t stop similing throughout the whole experience, we felt so relaxed, welcome to take our time, and the waiter was fantastic.
-All of the tea offerings were delicous.
+We couldn’t stop smiling throughout the whole experience, we felt so relaxed, welcome to take our time, and the waiter was fantastic.
+All of the tea offerings were delicious.
 The house-made signature Empress scones were especially delicious, as were the pastries, clotted creams and strawberry preserves with fresh lavender from their own rooftop herb garden.

 It also brought a smile to our faces to watch the other tea-goers shower dolled up Olivia with love.
 Olivia looked so sweet in her dress and was happy to have a nap on one of the chairs as she listened to a pianist play beautiful songs, including Disney’s Wish Upon A Star.
 Describing tea time as a magical time, and now memory, is really an understatement.

 The Empress Tea China was originally presented to King George V in 1914 upon the opening of the Booth factory in Stoke-on-Trent, England.
 The china was first used by The Empress in 1939 for the Royal visit of King George VI and Queen Elizabeth.
 The pattern is now produced by William Edwards exclusively for Fairmont Empress.
 (Source)